Go Ad-Free

 Where Will You Find Vitamin C?

-Many fruits and vegetables are rich in ascorbate, which might help explain why a diet rich in fresh produce has been lined to a lower risk of cancer.
+Many fruits and vegetables are rich in ascorbate, which might help explain why a diet rich in fresh produce has been linked to a lower risk of cancer.
 The best sources include blueberries; broccoli and cauliflower; cantaloupe and other melons; citrus fruits such as grapefruit, oranges and tangerines; cranberries; green and red peppers; mango; papaya; pineapple; raspberries; spinach and other dark green leafy vegetables; strawberries; sweet potatoes; tomatoes; and watermelon.

 Rate this article